 Typically, when you think of downloading or installing software on a computer, doing so using an installation wizard with a GUI probably comes to mind.
-However, on a Linux based server installing software through the command line is the preferred way.
-It may seem a bit daunting at first, however, the focus of this article is to help walk you through downloading and installing software on a Linux server running CentOS 7.
-By following this guide, we are confident that you’ll be able to install any type of software on your CentOS 7 based server successfully.
+However, on a Linux-based server installing software through the command line is the preferred way.
+It may seem a bit daunting at first.
+However, the focus of this article is to help walk you through downloading and installing software on a Linux server running CentOS 7.
+By following this guide, we are confident that you'll be able to install any software on your CentOS 7 based server successfully.

 How To Download And Install Software Using YUM On CentOS 7

-Before we begin, please ensure that you’re logged into your server via SSH.
-If you’re not certain how to access your server via SSH, please refer to our guide: Connecting to Your Server via SSH.
-Once you’re connected to your server via SSH please proceed with the following steps to install software on your CentOS 7 server.
-For the purpose of this guide we will be installing the popular text editor nano using the Yum package manager.
-The process is fairly simple and can generally be accomplished with a one line command.
+Before we begin, please ensure that you're logged into your server via SSH.
+If you're not certain how to access your server via SSH, please refer to our guide: Connecting to Your Server via SSH.
+Once you're connected to your server via SSH, please proceed with the following steps to install software on your CentOS 7 server.
+For this guide, we will be installing the popular text editor nano using the Yum package manager.
+The process is fairly simple and can generally be accomplished with a one-line command.
 In the case of installing nano, this can be achieved using the following command:

 yum install nano